 How may I increase the amount of API credits?

-You are able to purchase additional API credits online.
-If you are an enterprise customer with inidividual needs please contact us.
-We have different pricing models to match the individual needs of our customers.
+You are able to purchase additional API credits.
+We provide different pricing models to match the individual needs of our customers.

 Do you provide an alerting service?

 We provide a variety of alerting mechanisms: